h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![rate-dist](assets/rate-dist.png)

-Again, we see that the average interest rate ranges from 7% to 8%, similar to what we saw in the previous tutorial.
+Again, we see that the average interest rate ranges from 7% to 8%, similar to what we saw in the previous self-paced course.

 Now that we have an idea of the distribution of the responses let’s split the dataset.
-For this tutorial, we will take a slightly different approach.
+For this self-paced course, we will take a slightly different approach.
 Instead of splitting the dataset into three sets, we are just going to do 2, a train and test set.
 We will be using cross-validation to validate our models, as we need to use the k-fold cross-validation in order to get the stacked ensembles from the AutoML.

 ~~~python
 train, test = loan_level.split_frame([0.8], seed=42)